bsccf/Uni-notes/Thermofluids/11U Processes, paths and reversibility/isothermal expansion or compression.md

 ![[Pasted image 20211210164803.png]]

+It should be noted that to get an [[isothermal expansion or compression|isothermal]] process [[heat]] transfer needs to occur over a negligible temperature difference.
+A consiquence is that to ahcieve this requires impractically slow expansion/compression so it's more for theoretical effici

 According to $P(\Delta V)=W$ since there can be a change in volume in an [[isothermal expansion or compression|isothermal]] process there can be [[pressure volume work]] done.

 ### Consequential relationships